29 April 2019

 Some studies have identified that the use of pair programming led to a reduction of defects in software, however the numbers are misleading as long they compare apples with pears.
 To statistically conclude that one method is better than the other means doing the same experiment with the different methods using a representative population.
 Unless one addressees the requirements of statistics the numbers advanced are just fiction!

 Just think again about the main premise!
 One doubles the expenditure for a theoretical reduction of the defects?!
-Actually is more than double considering that different types of communication takes place.
+Actually, it's more than double considering that different types of communication takes place.
 Without a proven basis the effort can be somewhere between 2.2 and 2.5 and for an average project this can be a lot!
 The costs might be bearable in situations in which the labor is cheap, however programmers’ cooperation is a must.

 The whole concept of pair programming seems like a bogus idea, just like two drivers driving the same car!
 This approach might work when the difference in experience and skills between developers is considerable, that being met in universities or apprenticeship environments, in which the accent is put on learning and forming.
 It might work on handling complex tasks as some adepts declare, however even then is less likely that the average programmer will willingly do it!